Sheetalrana190/SoftwareEnggPrinciple_Assignments/README.md

 14. Build dashboards for the admin to track the progress of employee and pet owner onboarding, using React Admin.
 15.	to package your application so it runs smoothly in any environment.

+**Authentication and Authorization:**
+16. Use JWT (JSON Web Tokens) for secure user authentication and authorization to be provided to the Owner, Employee and customer to access the portal as per their requirement.

 **Version Control:**

-16. Use Git to manage changes to your code.
+17. Use Git to manage changes to your code.
-17. Store your code on platforms like GitHub for version management and collaboration.
+18. Store your code on platforms like GitHub for version management and collaboration.

+##A set of preliminary tasks for fulfilling the requirements :
+-  Develop Standar System
+-  System Design & Planning
+-  Create online Platforn for Pet Daycare (For onboarding Employees and Customers)
+-  User Interface Development (For New Employees to join in and Customers to log in)
+-  Frontend Development
+-  Backend Development
+-  Database Setup
+-  API Development
+-  File Storage Configuration
+-  Authentication and Authorization
+-  Automated Reminders and Notifications
+-  Progress Tracking Dashboard
+-  Deployment
+-  Version Control
+-  Documentation

 ## Reference :

-Dogtopia. (n.d.).
+[1] Dogtopia. (n.d.).
 Dog boarding.
 Dogtopia. https://www.dogtopia.com/kitchener/dog-boarding/

-FedDev Ontario. (n.d.).
+[2] FedDev Ontario. (n.d.).
 How to start a pet care business in Ontario.
 Southern Ontario Fund for Investment in Innovation. https://sbs-spe.feddevontario.canada.ca/en/how-start-pet-care-business-ontario

-PetSmart. (n.d.).
+[3] PetSmart. (n.d.).
 Day camp requirements.
 PetSmart. https://services.petsmart.ca/content/daycamp-requirements

-Direct Animal. (n.d.).
+[4] Direct Animal. (n.d.).
 What to bring to doggy daycare.
 Direct Animal.  https://www.directanimal.com/pet-daycare-resources/what-to-bring-to-doggy-daycare/

-Universal Class. (n.d.).
+[5] Universal Class. (n.d.).
 The process of hiring the right employees for your dog daycare business.
 Universal Class. https://www.universalclass.com/articles/business/the-process-of-hiring-the-right-employees-for-your-dog-daycare-business.htm

-Microsoft. (n.d.).
+[6] Microsoft. (n.d.).
 Copilot.
 Microsoft. https://copilot.cloud.microsoft/?fromcode=cmc&redirectid=324BF8029B384E2B91B0B0ECD36A67D4&auth=2

-Markdown Guide. (n.d.).
+[7] Markdown Guide. (n.d.).
 Basic syntax.
 Markdown Guide.
 Retrieved February 10, 2025, from https://www.markdownguide.org/basic-syntax/

-Prompt For new employees, they will fill out an online... | Try in Microsoft 365 Copilot
+[8] Prompt For new employees, they will fill out an online... | Try in Microsoft 365 Copilot